Encourage EYFS Children To Mark Make On The Playground With These 7 Mark Making Tools

 The best way to encourage children to write is to observe their interests and tailor activities or set up child-led tasks which both encourage mark making, but also provides inspiration, so that they have a purpose to write.

-If your EYFS outdoor learning environment is lacking equipment which contributes towards the early year’s curriculum, do not hesitate to Contact Us for expert advice from one of our expert playground consultants during a free consultant.
+If your EYFS outdoor learning environment is lacking equipment which contributes towards the early year’s curriculum, or you're looking for mark making ideas for EYFS, do not hesitate to Contact Us for expert advice from one of our expert playground consultants during a free consultant.